 One of these is DAO (diamine oxidase), an enzyme our bodies naturally produce that helps break down histamine.
 DAO supplements, formulated from porcine kidney protein extract, are available over-the-counter and may allow for a less restrictive diet.
 To date, three studies, albeit small, have reported symptom improvement with DAO supplementation.
 (1) Work with your physician or registered dietitian if you want to add a DAO supplement to your low histamine diet trial.

 In addition, some micronutrients may increase the effectiveness of DAO enzymes, including vitamins C and B6.
-A study shows that vitamin C can raise DAO levels in the body and relieve the symptoms of seasickness, which are believed to be due to the increased histamine levels in the body (2).
+For example, a study shows that vitamin C can raise DAO levels in the body and relieve the symptoms of seasickness, which are believed to be due to the increased histamine levels in the body (2).

 Quercetin has been shown to help improve allergy symptoms.
 Therefore it may also help with histamine intolerance symptoms (3).
 A few foods high in quercetin that are also appropriate for a low histamine diet include kale, broccoli, blueberries, and apples.